 Lecturer in Applied Mathematics

-School of Computing, Electronics and Mathematics (Faculty of Science and Engineering)
+School of Engineering, Computing and Mathematics (Faculty of Science and Engineering)

-- Nominated for SSTAR awards in the categories of "Inspiration Teaching" and "Sensational Programme Lead" in 2017.
+- Lecturer in Applied Mathematics (nominated for SSTAR awards in the categories of "Inspirational Teaching" and "Sensational Programme Lead").

 - Lead of the Plymouth GPU Research Center.